 Toilets and showers in the camping areas: did you really think they would let you walk around for four days without taking a shower?

-Cash machines: there are cash points available on site, you’ll need to withdraw cash and then top it up on your wristband at designated top-up stations.
-Wonderfruit is completely cashless!
-But the cash will be handy if you need to get a taxi back to your hotel in Pattaya for example…
+Cash machines: there are cash points available on site.
+When topping up your festival wristband you can use cash or card.
+There is a small card fee however so you may prefer withdrawing cash instead.
+The cash will also be handy if you need to get a taxi back to your hotel in Pattaya for example…

 Lockers: you will be able to keep your personal belongings and valuables stored in a locker for an additional fee.
 Lockers are located at the Information Tent.